PLACE Website

 • Poor lighting at night

-East Rancho Dominguez Data:
+East Rancho Dominguez by the numbers

 • The rate of motor vehicle collision involving pedestrians in East Rancho Dominguez is 47%, compared to 21% for LA County.
 Source: LAC VZ Collision Database 2010-2014.